levin-riegner/flutter-template/README.md

 Check an example in the [ArticleDetailPage](lib/presentation/articles/detail/article_detail_page.dart).

 #### App version
 Make sure to add the app version somewhere on the user settings/profile so we can communicate more effectively with users.
-It would look something like build name + number.
-Example: `a.b.x (xyz)`.
+You can use the `DSAppVersion` widget for that.

 ### CI/CD Integration
 #### Fastlane